True ✅ or False ❌ - With Explanations

 b) Fundamental real estate demand (2p)

+Quantity of a particular and affordable real estate product that is demanded by some majority at a specific point in time.
 Key words: Quantity, affordable, real estate product, some majority, specific point in time.

 c) Headship rate (2p)

+Defined as number of households divided by the population.
 It is a proxy for average househould size.
 If the headship rate is 40%, the average household size is 1/0,4 or 2,5 humans per household.

 d) Market segmentation (2p)